Yoga for Period Pain, Period Cramps Relief Yoga

 The medical explanation to the menstrual cramps is that the uterine wall secretes a concoction of hormones called prostaglandins which are responsible for dismantling the walls of the uterus for expelling its components as the menstrual fluid as a stage of the monthly cycle.
 Any excessive release of these hormones cause the uterus to contract more intensely while shedding the uterine wall which is experienced as the pain in the lower abdomen.

-Yoga for menstrual disorder stimulates fresh blood circulation in the abdominal region which help to relieve menstrual pain.
+Yoga for period pain stimulates fresh blood circulation in the abdominal region which help to relieve menstrual pain.
 The yoga asanas which cause any discomfort during the periods must be avoided, especially the ones which are contraindicated in menstruation.
-We need to understand that menstrual pain occurs in healthy women and thus it should not be considered as any malady or a disease.
+We need to understand that period pain occurs in healthy women and thus it should not be considered as any malady or a disease.
 Yoga for menstruation is strongly advocated as it provides ways of alleviating over anxiety and over indulgence of any kind, these two being the main causes of painful periods.
+Regular practice of Yoga for curing anxiety can definetly help in this direction.

 Amazing results have been obtained just by eliminating the fear of period cramps.
 To do that one must not stop attending to normal day to day activities like going to college or school, or attending office as doing so will bring the focus on the pain and the associated discomfort which can accentuate the symptoms.
 Pain relieving techniques like diverting the mind to some creative activities during this period can help experiencing lesser discomfort.
 The yogic practice of Tapa helps raise one’s threshold for pain.